-When I was in high school as a student traveling in Europe with my family, I once had the honor of standing alone for one beautiful moment, in front of the tomb of Galileo Galilei, in the Basilica di Santa Croce in Florence, Italy.
+When I was in high school, I once had the honor of standing alone, just for one beautiful fleeting moment, in front of the tomb of Galileo Galilei, in the Basilica di Santa Croce in Florence, Italy.

-In a state of awe,- probably with my jaw hanging open!
+In a state of awe,- most likely with my jaw hanging open!

-If you didn’t already know, Galileo was a brilliant man,- convicted and sentenced in 1633 by the Roman Inquisition to live out his life under house arrest.
+If you didn’t already know it, -Galileo was a brilliant man, convicted and sentenced in 1633 by the Roman Inquisition to live out his life under house arrest.

-Galileo stated that the earth was not the center of the universe.
+Galileo had stated that the earth was not the center of the universe.

-Galileo was a proponent of what we call the ‘heliocentric theory’.
+He was a ‘proponent’ of what we call the ‘heliocentric theory’.

-Like Copernicus and as well as a few other early astronomers, Galileo believed in models of our solar system that suggested that, instead of the sun orbiting around the earth, which was the prevalent thought of the day, it is actually the other way around: he said that the earth is in orbit around the sun.
+Like a few other early astronomers, Galileo believed in models of our solar system that suggested that, instead of the sun orbiting around the earth, which was the prevalent thought of the day, it is actually the other way around:- the earth is in orbit around the sun.

-As you may know, during the time period of history that Galileo lived, the Church was considered to be the most powerful entity of the day.
+As you may know from your history classes, during the time Galileo lived, the Church was considered to be the most powerful entity of the day.